XxPMMPERxX/glyph_E1_generator/README.md

 - The aspect ratio of all pictogram images should be 1:1.
 (16x16 pixels is preferable)
 - Be sure to place the pictogram image [centered to the left.](assets/image_validation.png)
 - Be sure to use English file names for pictogram images.
-- The pictograms are placed in ascending order of the names of the images in the icons directory.
+- The pictograms are placed in ascending order of the names of the images in the "icons" directory.
 If you wish to specify the order, use a delimiter "#" to set the order.
 (Example: "a#zombie")
 - The dictionary file is generated using the file name of the pictogram image as it is.
 If there is a delimiter, the second half will be the definition name.

 <details><summary>日本語</summary><div>